 The master plant drawings are stored electronically and in hard copy.
 These are revised on an as needs basis depending on the details of the modification.

-During this audit, the following modifications were reviewed in detail, i.e. the design, assessment, implementation and close-out processes:
+During this audit, the FTL project modification was reviewed in detail, i.e. the design, assessment, implementation and close-out processes.